 COCONUT OIL DARK CHOCOLATE CHIP COOKIES

 Have you ever cooked or baked with coconut oil?
 My mom got Bob some with a bag of popcorn for Christmas but we hadn’t tried it yet.
-Since I’ve seen it popping up everywhere lately, I googled for a cookie recipe.
+Since I’ve seen it popping up everywhere lately, I googled for an easy cookie recipe.
 I didn’t realize you can swap it out for butter on a 1:1 ratio.

-I halved the original recipe because I don’t need 40 cookies in the house.
-Obviously mine turned out pretty flat, but the verdict is, coconut oil cookies are delicious.
+I halved the original recipe because I don’t need 40 delicious cookies in the house.
+Obviously mine turned out pretty flat, but the verdict is, coconut oil dark chocolate chip cookies are delicious.
 They’re soft and chewy in the center, crispy on the edges and especially good warm.
 Also, last time I was shopping I was excited to see Nestle has a dark chocolate chip now so I used them instead of my usual Ghirardelli chips.
 Mmm dark chocolate.

 Apparently you can use coconut oil for everything.
 Conditioner, deodorant, toothpaste, diaper cream…what do you use it for?